SPECIAL WEAPONS AND TACTICS (SWAT) UNIT

 Because of the large number of beaches, lakes, rivers and marshes, the Sarasota County Sheriff’s Office developed a dive team.
 The agency’s SURF Unit is called upon to search for evidence of crimes and victims of drowning, water accidents and foul play.
 These highly trained underwater specialists have to work in some of the most difficult and challenging environments imaginable, as many of the waterways are full of silt and sediment deposits that affect underwater visibility.
 Like the other specialty units of the agency, SURF deputies are on call 24-hours a day, seven days a week.

-The Marine Unit’s two full-time deputies are supplemented by 6 deputies who provide assistance on a part-time basis when required.
-The Marine Unit functions primarily to ensure the safety of the county’s many waterways.
+The Marine Unit’s two full-time deputies are supplemented by seven others who provide assistance on a part-time basis when required.
+The Marine Unit functions primarily to ensure the safety of the county’s many waterways by utilizing any of the three agency Yellowfin vessels.
 Marine Patrol deputies enforce boating laws and conduct routine boat safety inspections.
 They respond to all emergency calls for service on the water, including vessel and aircraft crashes, reports of missing boaters and divers and sick or injured subjects.
 The Unit also works in partnership with other local, state and federal law enforcement agencies to keep local waterways safe.

 The traffic unit is comprised of 15 deputies and 3 sergeants who focus on enforcing traffic laws, investigating crashes, and arresting impaired drivers.
 Every deputy assigned to the traffic unit has advanced training in crash and DUI investigations.
 Traffic deputies use a variety of technology including; radars, lasers, breath test instruments, and license plate readers to promote safe driving in Sarasota County.
 The motor unit, which is part of the traffic unit, uses 8 Harley Davidson motorcycles to assist with enforcement, as well as dignitary escorts and parades.
 The traffic unit responds to hundreds of traffic complaints each year with an emphasis on educating motorists and reducing traffic related injuries in Sarasota County.